-As parents, one of the main objectives to raising children correctly can be to maintain a stable environment for them to grow up in.
+Many parents recognize the need to children to have a stable environment to grow up in and know that their parents are safe and secure people to be with.
+However, sometimes these important aspects of a children’s life can be altered or threatened when mental illness is part of the family.
 When a parent suffers from bipolar disorder, it can shake the child’s stability factor as the parent experiences unannounced changes in mood.

 As a child begins to experience this kind of uncontrollable environment, it can lead to negative effects on the child’s mental and emotional health.

 A parent’s bipolar disorder can affect the mental, emotional and physical health of a child in many ways, including the following:

 For children, one of the most important things a parent can do is be present in their lives.
 This ranges from supporting them in athletic activities and being available to talk when needed.
 All parents are not perfect, however if a parent has an untreated bipolar disorder, then it can close off this line of communication and support with the child.
 This will occur when a parent’s behavior is erratic, quickly swinging from depression to euphoria and back again.